 Vehicle's are manmade machines and machines sometimes have faults.
 There may be 10 of the same car and each one may drive or act slightly different.
 Not driving the exact car you're going to buy may keep you from realizing the seat may not feel quite the same as the last one did.

 When I sold cars, I would insist my customers went on a test drive before signing on the dotted line.
 The last thing I want to see is the customer back in a month telling me they hate driving the vehicle they just bought from me.

 When shopping for the best deal, focusing all of your time and energy on one source or at only one dealership can put you at a serious disadvantage.
 Competition between dealerships will always get you the best price and you should always gather as much information upfront, from as many sources as possible, to make a good buying decision.

 All franchise dealerships buy their new cars at the same price from the manufacturers.
 It would be unfair if one dealer could buy a car cheaper than another.
 When it comes to discounting a vehicle to you, it's up to the individual dealer on how much their willing to do so.

-Letting Your Emotions Take Over When Buying a Car
+Let Your Emotions Take Over the Car Buying Process

 You see the exact car you've been dreaming about and OH MY GOODNESS, it's the right color too!
 In your head you begin to justify and rearrange your finances and life.
 You tell yourself you can afford it and you must do whatever it takes to BUY THE CAR RIGHT NOW!